-Explore Chicago’s Indie Bookstores with Read & Run Chicago’s 2025 Bookstore Day Run Crawl
+Explore Chicago’s Indie Bookstores with Read & Run Chicago’s 2026 Bookstore Day Run Crawls

 As an organization that supports libraries, indie bookstores, and other small businesses through our programming, it’s no wonder that April’s annual Independent Bookstore Day is one of our favorite bookish celebrations of the year.
-This year, Read & Run Chicago team members will be leading five different simultaneously happening guided runs between some of the city’s most beloved indie bookstores.
+This Independent Bookstore Day 2026 on April 25, Read & Run Chicago team members will be leading five different simultaneously happening guided runs between some of the city’s most beloved indie bookstores.

 [Related: Best Chicago Bookstores to Visit in 2025]